hugnol/TestrRepo/README.md

 [Python](https://www.python.org/) - Language used in this guide

 *Python installation instructions are available at their website.
-Other languages are also available but won't be present in this guide.*
+Other languages are also available but won't be present in this guide.
+The choice of IDE is completely in your hands.*

 ___